Throw a Pool Party That Makes a Big Splash

 Don’t Forget Sun Safety and Essentials

 When it’s a pool party, you need to ensure some basic safety needs and essentials.
-To deal with these without getting disturbed throughout the party, finding things for guests, it is a good idea to set a small corner for essentials.
-Have plenty of SPF 30 or higher sunscreen in case someone forgets it.
+To enjoy the party without spending time finding things for guests, it is a good idea to set a small corner for essentials.
+Have plenty of sunscreens in case someone forgets it.
 Have fresh, clean towels readily available for guests to dry off, and try having extra floaties or life vests for anyone who needs extra support in the pool.
-If you’re hosting a longer party, create a shaded area with umbrellas or pop-up tents for guests to take a break from the sun.
-Also, have a pool net or skimmer handy to scoop up any leaves or bugs.
+Keep a pool net or skimmer handy to scoop up any leaves or bugs.